 In the end, people need nature to thrive — perhaps now more than ever, in this era of dwindling resources and changing climate.
 But the balancing act that is environmental peacebuilding — bringing people together to sustainably manage their natural resources — requires people to help one another, to share and grieve over the loss of the sacred, to re-kindle the old metaphors that mark the Timorese spirit: the forest, the wilderness, the strong and bountiful ocean.
 As we work toward rescuing these natural treasures, we will unconsciously save our souls in the process.

 Rui Pinto is the policy manager for CI Timor-Leste.
 Raised in Mozambique, Rui’s mother is Timorese; after Timor-Leste declared independence, Rui moved to his mother’s homeland, where he has lived and worked ever since.
-Read other blogs in this series.

 Cover image: Children play along the coast in Timor-Leste.
 Fishing reforms enacted by citizens in Nino Konis Santana National Park have helped to sustainably maintain coastal resources. (© Conservation International/photo by Lynn Tang)